luiz158/Theses-publishing-system/README.md

 Build
 -----
-To build this application, run:
+Firstly, you need seam-faces 3.2.0 from [here](https://github.com/VaclavDedik/faces) to have in your local maven repository.
+You can install it with file `install-seam-faces-3.2.0.sh`.
+Just run this command:

+`$ ./install-seam-faces-3.2.0.sh`

+Then you can build this application issuing the following command:

 `$ mvn package`

-To build this application without tests, run:
+Or if you don't want to run the testsuite, run:

-`$ mvn package -DskipTests=true
+`$ mvn package -DskipTests=true`

 Deployment
 ----------
 To deploy this application on JBoss AS server, run this command:

 `$ mvn jboss-as:deploy`

+You need to have JBoss AS server running at localhost:9999 (by default).

 Live demo
 ---------